yatharthb97/yatharthb97.github.io/content/projects/Correlator Card Notes.md

 1. A *TTL counter* (TTL-t) that receives the  TTL pulses and counts them.
 This counter must be capable of storing counts that is comparable to the usual count rate in the experiment.
 Apart from that the counter must have a capture mechanism and a fast reset mechanism.
 The choice of this counter depends on the latency of these functions.

-   The range of an n-bit counter is given by: $2^{n} - 1 $​.
-Hence a 16-bit counter has a range of 0-65,535 ($10^{4}$​) and a 32-bit counter has a range of  0 - 4,294,967,295 ($~ 10^9$​).
+   The range of an n-bit counter is given by: $2^{n} - 1 $.
+Hence a 16-bit counter has a range of 0-65,535 ($10^{4}$) and a 32-bit counter has a range of  0 - 4,294,967,295 ($~ 10^9$).
 Any 32-bit timer would have enough range to accommodate for any physically possible count rates.
 The range of a 16-bit timers (if forced to used - because of economy) can be doubled by checking the *overflow flag*.
 Timers set an overflow flag when they exceed their maximum value during counting, reset to zero and start counting again.
 Use of this method requires an additional operation of resetting the overflow flag during the next cycle of operation.
 This mechanism is already demonstrated in the lower half of the schematics.

-   Taking into account the average count rates encountered during a typical single-molecule experiments (say $10^{4}-10^{6}$​ cps for FCS), we can further evaluate the problem of overflows.
-The typical gating time is assumed to be 100 $\mu s$​.
-Hence, the maximum count value during a single gate interval is $\approx 1-10^{2}$​.
+   Taking into account the average count rates encountered during a typical single-molecule experiments (say $10^{4}-10^{6}$ cps for FCS), we can further evaluate the problem of overflows.
+The typical gating time is assumed to be 100 $\mu s$.
+Hence, the maximum count value during a single gate interval is $\approx 1-10^{2}$.
 It is clear that 16-bit timers are also well equipped in terms of the range.
 Hence, the selection would entirely depend on speed of operations and access and not on the size of the counters, however, 32-bit timers would be preffered.

    The *Service Time* of an ISR is the time taken to complete the ISR prescribed for a timer.
 Since, in our case, the ISR will interact with the TTL-t, the performance will also depend heavily on the Service Time of the ISR.